 \item \textbf{Figurative language}.
 Sarcasm, irony and metaphors pose serious challenges to NLP, since the real meaning of a phrase is different from the immediately obvious one \cite{Karamouzas2022}.
 Figurative language is common to both short and long texts, but in the latter case it can take the form of sustained allegories (e.g., in literary books).

 \item \textbf{Unstructured text}.
 Long texts may be very unstructured for the most part, while communicating information in rather indirect and abstract ways.
-For example consider a novel, partitioned in a few dozens of chapters, and contrast it with short texts, such as product reviews or tweets.
-In the first scenario, crucial information and layers of meaning may be distributed across a large number of very long chapters \cite{worsham}.
-Furthermore, long documents tend to follow constantly evolving textual and contextual conventions, leading to a higher chance of shifts between learnt and actual probability distributions.
+For example, consider a novel, partitioned in a few dozens of chapters, and contrast it with short texts, such as product reviews or tweets.
+In the first scenario, crucial information and layers of meaning may be distributed across numerous very long chapters \cite{worsham}.
+Furthermore, long documents tend to follow constantly evolving textual and contextual conventions, leading to a higher chance of shifts between learned and actual probability distributions.
 This is especially problematic for literary works, which are fluid and susceptible to changing cultural biases \cite{brazil}.

-\item \textbf{Multiple labels}.
-The longer an input document is, the more probable is that it belongs to multiple classes concurrently.
-Classifiers should specifically take it into account for meaningful analysis, since each document may have a varying numbers of ground-truth labels.

 \item \textbf{Foreign language datasets}.
 There is limited availability of training content for languages other than the most popular ones (e.g., English, French, Spanish, etc.).
 Given that both the word embedding networks and the main, task-specific NLP DNNs are typically trained on one language at a time, the lack of extensive datasets in rarer languages leads to less optimal embeddings and, as a result, reduced performance in downstream tasks.
 The situation is aggravated by limited training sets for the downstream tasks themselves.
 Thus, less data-intensive machine learning algorithms may be preferred over DNNs for rare-language texts, such as decision tree classifiers \cite{brazil}, or the existing datasets can be artificially augmented \cite{geroge}. \end{itemize}